-2. VERIFIED CREDITS - To earn Verified Credits, students must pass Virginia Standards of Learning (SOL) end-of-course tests in certain subjects, in addition to two end-of-program English tests administered in Grade 11.
-Students must pass the course and the corresponding SOL test(s) to be awarded Verified Credit.
-(Refer to "Standards of Learning, End-of-Course Tests and Verified Credits" on page 45.)
+2. VERIFIED CREDITS

+To earn Verified Credits, students in certain subjects must pass the course and the associated Standards of Learning (SOL) end-of-course test or tests (refer to Standards of Learning, End-of-Course Tests and Verified Credits).